-GETA HANDLE EN HEUSING CESTS

-Whether it's a shared house or a place in halls, renting can involve serious cash.
-Here's what you need to know.

-PRICE IT

-Weekly rent can cost as little as £70 or as much as over £300, and either is fine if it works for your budget.
-Where things get tricky is when you have to pay up front or have unexpected costs.
-Setting money aside early can help!

-Aim for:

-- A month's rent as deposit

-- · A month's rent in advance

-- · Cash for bills and back-up

-SCOUT IT

-- Visit several properties, more than once.
+- A month's rent as deposit - A month's rent in advanceCash for bills and back-up SCOUT IT - Visit several properties, more than once.
 Try to compare different types of accommodation and see how each affects your budget. - Check the location's good for getting to uni, getting around, supermarkets. - Don't forget: how secure the property or area is could affect the cost of contents insurance (which covers you if your belongings get lost, nicked or wrecked).

-SIGN IT

-- Read the contract.
+SIGN IT - Read the contract.
 Asking for individual contracts when sharing can mean less strife too. - Ask what's included: supplying your own mattress or microwave can be pricey. - Check utilities work, and that there's a certificate for gas servicing. - Agree any repairs, or agree a discount! - Check for damp, rodents, smoke alarms and insulation (cheaper to heat). - Try to negotiate the rent, especially when renewing.
 The worst they can say is no! - Take photos and do your own inventory.

-LIVE IT UP

-Rented accommodation is your home, so you should be safe, secure and comfy in it.
-It's also someone else's property, and they'll want it back in one piece!

-Report repairs to the landlord asap (and keep notes, in case they're slow to respond).
+LIVE IT UP Rented accom - Rented accommodation is your home, so you should be safe, secure and comfy in it.
+It's also someone else's property, and they'll want it back in one piece! - Report repairs to the landlord asap (and keep notes, in case they're slow to respond).
 If you've damaged something that's your responsibility, so repair or replace it before it becomes an issue.
 That said, be assertive about unfair deductions: if you play by the rules you're entitled to get your deposit back.
 Make sure your landlord uses the deposit protection scheme, which safeguards your cash and helps arbitrate disputes.
 HOUSING: WHAT'S NEXT?

-Housing to do list: lf y I have decided where I want to live and bes the I know how much the deposit, rent and bills per month will be (approx.) are Use big I've checked my budget to make sure it's affordable г And if you've already got your crib sorted, then you might want to: Liv Check I understand my rental contract Liv $\overline{}$ Let the landlord know Liv about any repairs needed Start thinking about where to live next year!
+Housing to do list

+- I have decided where I want to live

+- I know how much the deposit, rent and bills month will be (approx

+- l've checked my budge make sure it's affordat

+And if you've already got your crib sorted, then you might want to:

+- Check I understand m

+- about any repairs peeds

+- bout any repairs neede

+- to live next year!

 If you're deciding where to live and still aren't sure what's best, look at your budget and then consider the options that are out there and likely costs.
 Use the below to help see the bigger picture:

 Likely costs per month

+ing at home

+ing in halls

+ing in private tal

+SAVINGS

+GET MINTED THE NO-FUSS

-THE NO-FUSS GUIDE TO SAVING
+THE NO-FUSS Guide to Saving

 Squirreling away cash isn't always easy - but strategy can get you there!

 THE PREP

 So, what are you saving for?
 Whether it's back-up funds, fun money, or life after uni, a goal will keep you focused.
 Think about how much you need to put away every week or month to reach your goal, and whether you'll earn more or spend less to make it happen.

 THE MONEY

 Got a goal in mind?
 Here are some ideas to get you saving:

-- 1. Every time you get money (Maintenance Loan, wages, etc.), skim off and save a bit before touching the rest. - 2.
-Round-off your spare change every evening.
+- Every time you get money (Maintenance Loan, wages, etc.), skim off and save a bit before touching the rest.

+- Round-off your spare change every evening.
 Got £5.40 in your pocket?
-Keep the fiver and stick 40p in your savings jar. - 3.
-If your banking app does auto-saving, turn it on.
+Keep the fiver and stick 40p in your savings jar.

+- If your banking app does auto-saving, turn it on.
 Each time you pay with a debit card the amount is rounded up to the nearest quid and the extra tucked in a savings vault for you: zero effort required!

-- 4. Turn the day of the month into a daily savings target on the second, and so on.
-After 30 days you'll have month.
-Save every day for a year instead and you'll - but still pay the cash into a savings account each time

-THE BOOST